Sotonye0808/gcode-returner/README.md

 # GCode Returner API - Django Backend

-A comprehensive Django REST API for SVG to G-code conversion and signature evaluation metrics.
-This backend service provides robust endpoints for CNC/3D printing workflows and signature analysis applications.
+A comprehensive Django REST API for SVG to G-code conversion, signature evaluation metrics, and a playground database for testing and data collection.
+Built with Django REST Framework, this backend service provides robust endpoints for CNC/3D printing workflows and signature analysis applications with secure data storage capabilities.

 ## 🚀 Features